jruby/warbler/README.txt

 Warbler is provided under the terms of the MIT license.

-    Warbler (c) 2007-08 Nick Sieger <nicksieger@gmail.com>
+    Warbler (c) 2007-08 Sun Microsystems, Inc.

-Warbler also bundles several other pieces of software.
+Warbler also bundles several other pieces of software for convenience.
 Please read the file LICENSES.txt to ensure that you agree with the terms of all the components.